Economics, Incentives,

 Utility companies want to support transportation electrification and see you charging during off-peak hours.

-Electric utilities have for years seen the electricity sales decline because everything is becoming more energy efficient.
+For years, electric utilities have seen electricity sales decline because everything is becoming more energy efficient.
 This has put some pressure on many of them to increase their electricity rates.
-Electric vehicles can change this trend so your electric utility company is happy to see you dropping oil and starting to drive with locally-produced electricity.
-EVs can pose challenges to their distribution grid if everyone starts charging right after they come home when the grid has the highest consumption peak.
-Since EVs can relatively easily shift the charging to off-peak hours, utility companies are offering special EV rates that incentivize owners to charge their cars during the night when the grid has a lot of extra capacity available.
+Electric vehicles can change this trend, so your electric utility company is happy to see you dropping oil and starting to drive with locally-produced electricity.
+EVs can pose challenges to the distribution grid if everyone starts charging right after they come home when the grid has the highest consumption peak.
+Since EVs can relatively easily shift the charging to off-peak hours, utility companies offer special EV rates that incentivize owners to charge their cars overnight, when the grid has a lot of extra capacity.
 We provide some examples here, but check with your local utility company for their present programs.

 Utility EV rate examples: